 In 1994, Shoshanah moved to the Sierra foothills.
 There, she taught handwork and art in a Waldorf school, began a Buddhist meditation practice, and discovered "process painting" as described in the book Life, Paint and Passion: Reclaiming the Magic of Spontaneous Expression, by Michelle Cassou and Stewart Cubley.
 Process painting — painting simply to experience the creative process, the essential life force, not to produce a final product that must be explained, analyzed, evaluated — was a totally revolutionary and exhilarating practice to her.
 After returning to San Francisco in 2000, she continued to paint at the Center for Creative Expression, developing her unique intuitive mode of expression.

-She moved to Ashland, Oregon, in 2004 where she now lives with her husband, writer and book creation coach, Craig K. Comstock.
+She moved to Ashland, Oregon, in 2004, and lives with her husband, writer and book creation coach, Craig K. Comstock.
 A university course in cell biology in 2007 inspired a whole new series of works based on the world seen through the microscope.
-She maintains a studio at the Ashland Art Center where she paints, exhibits, and teaches Improv Painting.
+She maintains a studio in Ashland where she paints and exhibits, and occasionally teaches Improv Painting.

-2011 "Second Annual Artist Books", Illahe Studios and Gallery, Ashland, OR, USA
+2011 "Second Annual Artist Books", Illahe Studios and Gallery, Ashland, OR.

-2010 "Inspired by Science", Schneider Museum of Art in collaboration with the AAAS-Pacific Division, Ashland, OR, USA
+2010 "Inspired by Science", Schneider Museum of Art in collaboration with the AAAS-Pacific Division, Ashland, OR.

 2010 "When Science Dances", Craig K. Comstock, "The Huffington Post", online slideshow